 Katie here 🙂 For years I was afraid to buy more expensive, sustainable fish and then ruin it because I didn’t know how to cook it!
-It didn’t help that my husband only begrudgingly eats fish when it’s coated in spices.
+It didn’t help that my husband only begrudgingly eats it when it’s coated in this spicy fish seasoning.

 Thankfully, I’ve moved past that and we eat fish regularly now, but it’s still challenging to navigate the lingo and know which seafood is good for you and the environment.
 Here’s Becca to guide us through the options!